Acadia National Park, Bar Harbor Maine, hotels, motels, inns, cottages, campgrounds, and more...

 Wonderland

-Unique forest to rocky shoreline setting with tidal pools located on the western side of Mount Desert Island near Bass Harbor Head Lighthouse - Parking is 1 mile south of Seawall Campground on Route 102A - 1.4 miles/2.2 km
+Unique hiking trail in a forest to rocky shoreline setting with tidal pools located on the south western side of Mount Desert Island near Bass Harbor Head Lighthouse - Parking is 1 mile south of Seawall Campground on Route 102A - 1.4 miles/2.2 km

 Bar Island - Accessible 1-1/2 hours either side of low tide